-Three-Pillar Regenerative Protocol
+Three-Pillar Regenerative Framework

 Our structured approach addresses silicosis and asbestosis through synergistic therapeutic modalities, each contributing to disease stabilization and functional preservation.